How to Raise Chickens in an Incubator

 It is important to mark the eggs, as you will be turning them several times a day.
 Marking one side helps you keep track of whether you've turned them or not.
 I use either a pencil or crayon.
 Do not use anything that will penetrate the shell, such as a marker.

-Preparing Your Incubator
+Step 3: Prepare Your Incubator

 In order to incubate your eggs, you should plug in your incubator ahead of time so that it heats to the proper temperature and humidity levels.
 I typically plug mine in 24 hours before I plan to place my eggs inside.
 This allows me to tweak the temperature or humidity while allowing time for it to adjust without adversely affecting the eggs' development.